By Wendy Stoltz / Last Modified On January 22, 2023

 How do you make steamed broccoli taste better?

 You can add salt, pepper, or even parmesan to steamed broccoli to add some additional flavor!
-You can also think about adding olive oil or minced garlic, or even salad dressing if you prefer.
+You can also add olive oil, minced garlic, or salad dressing.

 How much broccoli can I steam in an instant pot?